What is the Midwifery Unit Network?

 The Midwifery Unit Network is a community of people with an interest in supporting and promoting the development and growth of midwifery units (birth centres) which are managed and staffed by midwives.

-Three midwives and a parent advocate/researcher have come together to set up the network on a not-for profit, voluntary basis to create a knowledge transfer hub.
+Three midwives and a parent advocate/researcher came together to set up the network on a not-for profit, voluntary basis to create a knowledge transfer hub.
 They are supported by an advisory group, made up of a wide range of maternity experts.

 There is a huge amount of experience and good practice available for others to learn from, but there has been no easy way to access that information.